 An interdisciplinary course that introduces students to the geography, cultural history, literature and biodiversity of the Amazon region of Peru.
 The course will meet for an hour a week during spring semester, then the participants will travel to Peru for a 14 day study abroad experience.
 Participants live and study at field research stations in Peru.
 Pre-trip preparation will include selected literary and scientific readings to prepare students to understand their experiences in Peru.
 Lectures and laboratory/field experiences will focus on incorporating these readings into observations and experiences while in Peru.
 A visit to Machu Picchu will top off the end of our field experience.

 Spring Semester 2018 (classes on DSU campus)

 May 6-21, 2019 (Travel to Peru)

 Peruvian Amazon Natural History

 Program Fee DOES NOT Cover

-DSU tuition, roundtrip international airfare, passport fees, souvenirs, travel insurance, other discretionary spending.
+DSU tuition, roundtrip airfare, passport fees, travel insurance, and discretionary spending.

 - Must be 18 years old at time of departure